paul-szczepanek/lethe/SKIM manual.md

 Supported types are:

 - `BG(filename)` - background, always to fit the window and behind all else
-- `Image(filename, position x%, position y%, size x%, size y%)
+- `Image(filename, position x%, position y%, size x%, size y%) - image float
 - `Music(filename)` - sound that loops
 - `Voice(filename)` - sound that plays once and only one voice at a time